To Each His Own (1946 film): Plot

-In 1924, she forces Corinne to give her Griggsy by threatening to block a desperately needed bank loan for Alec's failing business, which she has been secretly financially supporting for the past few years.
-After two months, however, Jody has still not revealed her identity to Griggsy, and the boy is still miserably homesick.
-When she attempts to tell him that she is his mother, Griggsy begins crying at the mention of his adoption, which he says Corinne has already discussed with him, and runs off.
+In 1924, she forces Corinne to give her Griggsy by threatening to block a bank loan for Alec's failing business.
+After two months, however, Jody has not revealed her identity to Griggsy, and the boy is miserably homesick.
+When she attempts to tell him that she is his mother, Griggsy begins crying at the mention of his adoption, which Corinne has already discussed with him.
 Jody gives up and sends him back to Corinne and Alec.

-Heartbroken, Jody leaves the US to immerse herself in work, setting up and running the English branch of her Lady Vyvyan Cosmetics Company.
+Heartbroken, Jody leaves the US to immerse herself in work, running the English branch of her Lady Vyvyan Cosmetics Company.
 During World War II, her son becomes a pilot in the 8th Air Force.
 When he gets a leave in London, Jody meets his train and fusses over him, arranging for him and his WREN fiancée, Liz, the young woman she bumped into, to stay at her apartment and go out on the town.
-He only knows her as a family friend, and does not think it particularly unusual when he discovers a scrapbook in her apartment filled with his baby photos.
 Griggsy tells Jody that he and Liz have been struggling to get married all day, as England requires a 15-day delay.
-He then mentions that because they cannot be married, he will end his leave early.
+Because they cannot be married, he will end his leave early.

 Lord Desham, who is attracted to Jody, arrives at her apartment and finds her despondent over the fact that Griggsy will not be staying the week in London.
-She also lets out that she is Griggsy's mother, and Desham understands that this is her sad past she was unwilling to talk about earlier.
+She also lets out that she is his mother.
 Using his influence, Desham arranges for the young man to marry his fiancée without the customary delay.
-After some broad hints from Desham, and further musing from his new wife, Lieutenant Piersen finally realizes why Jody has been so helpful and asks his mother, by that title, for a dance.
+After some broad hints from Desham and musing from his new wife, Lieutenant Piersen realizes why Jody has been so helpful and asks his mother, by that title, for a dance.